chaos-mesh/website/docs/use-grafana-data-source.md

 ![Variables](https://raw.githubusercontent.com/chaos-mesh/datasource/master/src/img/variables.png)

-The following are the types of variables provided by the plugin:
+The types of variables provided by the plugin are as follows:

-- `Namespace`: After selection, all available namespaces will be displayed directly at the bottom of the page under `Preview of values`.
+- `Namespace`: After your selection, all available namespaces are displayed directly at the bottom of the page under `Preview of values`.
 - `Kind`: Same as **Namespace**.
-Get all kinds.
+It can get all kinds.
 - `Experiment`: Same as **Namespace**.
-Get the names of all experiments.
+It can get the names of all experiments.
 - `Schedule`: Same as **Namespace**.
-Get the names of all schedules.
+It can get the names of all schedules.

-## Questions & Feedbacks
+## Questions and feedback

-If you encounter problems during installation or setup, feel free to ask the community questions at [CNCF Slack](https://cloud-native.slack.com/archives/C0193VAV272), or create an [issue](https://github.com/chaos-mesh/datasource/issues) to give feedback to the Chaos Mesh team.
+If you encounter problems during installation or set-up, you are welcome to ask questions to the community at [CNCF Slack](https://cloud-native.slack.com/archives/C0193VAV272), or create an [GitHub issue](https://github.com/chaos-mesh/datasource/issues) to communicate with the Chaos Mesh team.

-## Explore More
+## What's next

-If you'd like to learn more, feel free to check out the source code for the plugin at [chaos-mesh/datasource](https://github.com/chaos-mesh/datasource).
+If you want to learn more details about the Data Source plugin, feel free to check out the source code for the plugin at [chaos-mesh/datasource](https://github.com/chaos-mesh/datasource).